Sometimes, leaders must find solutions to performance problems requiring delicate and intuitive skills!

 This book provides a good number of questions and solutions, as well as a great systematic approach to problem identification and solutions.
 I would, however, like to have seen more methods of discovering the real value of problem resolution as opposed to eliminating the issue entirely.

 While the authors do recommend considering whether a problem should be resolved or the process eliminated, this could have used a little more detail and emphasis.
 This likelihood should be explored more than it is often considered.

-In order to ascertain the real value of importance of certain steps in given processes, you need to bring all the players.
-Experience has shown when one considers the steps involved and ask questions as to why certain things are required, there are times when no one can explain why something is completed the way it is.
+In order to ascertain the real value or importance of certain steps in given processes, you need to bring all the players.
+Experience has shown when one considers the steps involved and asks questions as to why certain things are required, there are times when no one can explain why something is completed the way it is.

 The Simplest Solution is Usually the Best Solution

-Just because a process or system is in place or has been done for a long period of time, does not mean it should exist.
-Mager & Pipe do a good job of providing resources and tools that can help leaders accomplish their task more efficient and cost effectively.
+Just because a process or system is in place or has been done for a long period of time does not mean it should exist.
+Mager & Pipe do a good job of providing resources and tools that can help leaders accomplish their tasks more efficiently and cost-effectively.

-Leaders are faced with cost issues, time issues, leadership skills issues, and a host of other problems vying for their time and consideration.
-Some of those problems and issues can be identified quickly and resolved simply.
+Leaders are faced with cost issues, time issues, leadership skills issues, and many other problems vying for their time and consideration.
+Some of those problems and issues can be identified quickly and resolved.

 How Do You Analyze Performance Problems?